yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 Unlike `bind mount`, you don't need to specify where `mydata` directory is stored on host path.
 It is actually stored in host's file system managed by docker.

-if you are curious, you can use  `inspect` command to view `data`volume created by docker.
+if you are curious, you can use  `inspect` command to view `mdata` volume created by docker.

 ```bash
 #command